The Hidden Benefits of DEI Strategy: Diversity, Equity, and Inclusion that Deliver Bottom-Line Growth

 Keeping in mind Mellody’s theory on color bravery and the idea that embracing diversity every step of the way is not only inclusive but good for business, here are some ideas for developing diverse leadership at every career stage.

-Early Career — Mine your resource groups for golden talent
+Early Career Strategy — Mine your resource groups for golden talent

 Employee Resource Groups, Business Resource Groups, or whichever term or structure your organization uses, can be a goldmine of talent potential.
 ERGs/BRGs are typically aligned around groups such as women, people of color, parents, people with disabilities, veterans, and the LGBTQ+ community, to name a few.
 These groups have clear cultural benefits, including inclusivity, community building, education/awareness, and employee experience.
 In addition to culture, they are often created with clear business objectives in mind, such as recruiting and retaining talent, meeting strategic business goals, and overcoming challenges.